 Ray Allen & Spike Lee discussing ‘He Got Game’ sequel – This is why it would be a huge mistake

 I’m sure it would help the NBA sell some Miami Heat jerseys that say Shuttlesworth on the back but unlike the Miami Heat or The Fast & Furious Films, He Got Game is not a bankable franchise.
 It’s not even a franchise.
-It wasn’t even a hit in theaters or on DVD.
-But that’s not why I’m saying this film has disaster written all over it.
+It wasn’t even a hit in theaters or initially on DVD.
+It didn’t find an audience until years after it’s release.
+But that’s not why I’m saying a sequel has disaster written all over it.

-Let me first state that I’ve been a Spike Lee fan since the 80’s, pre Do The Right The Thing, and supported him through the Ernest Dickerson era to his super experimental projects when he was confusing audiences by showing 1/3 of Crooklyn in an anamorphically squeezed image to using mini-DV cameras to film Bamboozled and even contributed to his crowd funding film project on Kickstarter last year.
+Let me first state that I’ve been a Spike Lee fan since the 80’s (pre Do The Right The Thing) and supported him through the Ernest Dickerson era to his super experimental projects — like Crooklyn, which confused audiences because a third of it was anamorphically squeezed image, to Bamboozled, which was shot with mini-DV cameras — and even contributed to his crowd funding film project, Da Sweet Blood of Jesus, on Kickstarter last year.

 DENZEL & ROSARIO

-One person they haven’t talked to about this was the lead actor of He Got Game – Denzel Washington.
+One person they haven’t talked to about this was the lead actor of He Got Game, Denzel Washington.
 What many people don’t know is Denzel was disappointed with the original film.
-He didn’t dislike it but he thought a lot of his best work didn’t make it into the final cut.
-Although Denzel and Spike have a great history together and are working on a sequel to Inside Man, which has a character that could exist in a franchise, I don’t see why the Oscar winner would consider this sequel especially since his character’s story has been told.
-The real story of He Got Game was the story of a father finding redemption and earning his son’s forgiveness and via a very cool and surreal ending, that happened.
+He didn’t dislike it, but he thought a lot of his best work didn’t make it into the final cut.
+Although Denzel and Spike have a great history together, and are working on a sequel to Inside Man — which does have a character that could exist in a franchise — I don’t see why the Oscar winner would consider this sequel, especially since his character’s story has been told.
+The real story of He Got Game was the story of a father finding redemption and earning his son’s forgiveness.
+And via a very cool and surreal ending, that happened.
 The end.
-What else needs to be said.
+What else needs to be said?

-People would also like to see Rosario Dawson back because she is now a well known actress unlike in 1997 when only people who saw “Kids” knew who she was.
+People would probably also want to see Rosario Dawson back because she is now a well known actress, unlike in 1997, when the only people who knew who she was were people who saw Larry Clark’s disturbing Kids.
 Again, what is left to be said about her character and relationship with Jesus?

 THE BEST SCENES

-Think about all of the great moments of the film including the love letter to basketball at the beginning of the film that featured the beautiful cinematography of Malik Hassan Sayeed and the music of Aaron Copeland.
-Those opening credits wont be topped and where Copeland’s music mixed between Public Enemy tracks felt fresh and fitting in the original, it would probably feel redundant and forced in a sequel.
+Think about all of the great moments of the film, including the love letter to basketball at the beginning of the film.
+It featured the beautiful cinematography of Malik Hassan Sayeed and the classic music of Aaron Copeland.
+Those opening credits wont be topped.
+And where Copeland’s music mixed between Public Enemy tracks felt fresh and fitting in the original, it would probably feel redundant and forced in a sequel.